Happy Friday Ladies!

 If your answer is “yes,” but the item in your keeper pile or rolling rack.

 If your answer is “no,” put it in your donation pile.

 If you have no idea or don’t want to deal with it, put it in the undecided pile.

 We’ll deal with those items next week.
 Do this quickly.
 The undecided pile is there to take away any pressure.

 You will likely have to keep a few pieces that are just okay so you can get dressed in the morning.
 This is fine and expected.
 Put these in the undecided pile too.
 The most important part of this exercise is to see if or how much of what you are buying reflects your personal style.

 Once finished, put the donations in a bag and right into your car.
 Get them out of the house!
 Hang and fold everything else.

 Put your undecided pieces back in your closet, behind the pieces you love, so your favorite items are the first thing you see.

-Don’t focus on organizing anything yet (you can guess where we’re going next week).
+Please don’t focus on organizing anything yet (you can guess where we’re going next week).